 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to rosuvastatin, you have active liver disease, or you are pregnant or breastfeeding.
+Do not use it if you had an allergic reaction to rosuvastatin, if you have an active liver disease, or if you are pregnant or breastfeeding.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Carefully follow your doctor's instructions about diet to lower your cholesterol.

 - Swallow the tablet whole.
 Do not crush, break, or chew it.

 - Swallow the capsule whole.
 Do not crush or chew it.
 If you have trouble swallowing, you may open it and mix the contents with 1 teaspoon of soft food (including applesauce, or chocolate or vanilla pudding).
 Take this mixture within 1 hour, without chewing.
 Do not save the mixture for later use.
 Throw away any unused mixture.